This author is a university graduate from the UK, a traveller and an explorer. He has been to 25 European countries.

 After the first cable car, you still have to walk for 15–20 minutes to reach the ice cave entrance.
 There will be a tour guide who speaks both English and German.

-According to their website, the ice in the cave is formed by the water which seeps from the Dachstein plateau down into the cave through small cracks and joins in the cliff.
+According to their website, the ice in the cave is formed by the water which seeps from the Dachstein plateau down into the cave through small cracks in the cliff.
 When the outside temperature lies above the freezing point but the caves still contain very cold air, the penetrating water freezes and forms magnificent ice shapes.

 You can expect to climb more than 500 steps in the cave.
 Some steps are slippery due to the formation of ice, so make sure you wear shoes with excellent grips.
 And remember to bring thick clothing because the temperature in the caves is extremely low, around 0° Celsius.
 The tour takes approximately 50 minutes.
 Are you ready for this adventure through the rocks and the ice?